jacobjohnston/neverwinterguide/11 - Credits.md

 - Jordan Cooper
 - Jennifer Johnston

+Thank you to the following contributors who have [submitted edits](https://github.com/jacobjohnston/neverwinterguide) to this guide: @GuardDanGnome

 #### Document Creation
 This document is authored in Markdown and created using the [EncounterPlus Markdown](https://marketplace.visualstudio.com/items?itemName=JacobJohnston.encounterplus-markdown) plugin for Visual Studio Code.
 More can be learned about this tool at our [GitHub page](https://github.com/encounterplus/module-packer) or in [Discord](https://discord.gg/68sQ97Py).